Everyone knows it’s Wendy

 Screen Time with Summit.
 All Day Every Day.

 On the con list was the Touchy Feelyness of the school culture.
 Not everyone is wired like that.
 There was a Kumbaya youth ministry feel to the place.
 Lots of faculty meeting time was devoted to Circle Time.
 We all “Circled Up”, passed the talking totem and took turns speaking our truths.
 I went along with it.
 You could say any old thing that sounded sincere and the faculty and Wendy would nod their heads and be like, “Yeah that’s right!”
 Fine, if you are in group therapy but most grown ass adults don’t need that.
-An aside: how about moving forward one ass per paragraph?
+An aside: how about inserting one ass per paragraph in the remainder of this piece?
 There were many students academically far behind, eighth graders that could barely read or write a complete sentence.
 Why wasn’t time being spent addressing that problem?
 That was my silent thought and Circle Time was so easy to poke fun at but, I played nice.

 Wendy and the staff were very enthusiastic about goofy games.
 Like they were stuck in junior high mode and insisted that everyone go along to the point of almost toxic positivity.
 I drew the line when they asked me to participate in a game performed in front of the students.
 They wanted me to compete against another teacher in using a straw to vacuum an M&M and transfer it to another container.
 Most candies moved in a minute wins.
 The game was identified in communication to the school community as “Suck It.”
 I kid you not.
 Nope, I told them I, a grown ass man, ain’t playing no game called frigging “Suck It”.
 Wendy had no clue how that was inappropriate.
 Silly faculty virtual yearbook was also a thing.
 Everyone posted pictures from childhood and high school in a Canva yearbook template page and wrote “Most Likely To etc.” cutesy entries.
 Everyone shared at a meeting and got giggly.
 Team building.